 Yeah, It’s good I’ve seen the movie and it’s a lovely movie because it also still goes through his experiences.
 As an able-bodied person, then a disabled person, and then also his emotional challenges and the marriage breakup, and all the things that you would expect to the difficult in normal life.

 Bill Gasiamis 20:17

-And then also become even harder and more complicated when your life shifts from being enabled by the person to a disabled person, and all the changes and shifts that the whole family had to go through, including his wife.
+And then also becomes even harder and more complicated when your life shifts from being enabled by the person to a disabled person, and all the changes and shifts that the whole family had to go through, including his wife.

 Bill Gasiamis 20:31

-So it’s a great insight and for me, I was able to really take a lot from that movie, as far as relate to a lot of it, and kind of understand how they ended up navigating the challenges that disability poses.
+So it’s a great insight and for me, I was able to take a lot from that movie, as far as relate to a lot of it, and kind of understand how they ended up navigating the challenges that disability poses.